vicheath/SBA_308A/readme.md

   appendTypes(data.types);
   styleCard(themeColor);
 };
-Receives Pokemon data and dynamically updates the HTML content of the card.
+The generateCard function takes Pokemon data and dynamically updates the HTML content of the card with details such as HP, image, name, and stats.
-Calls appendTypes to append Pokemon types and styleCard to apply styling based on the Pokemon's type. appendTypes javascript
+It sets the background and type colors based on the Pokemon's primary type.
+Appending Pokemon Types
+javascript
 Copy code
 let appendTypes = (types) => {